dan9418/play-what/README.md

 **Scales** are sets of notes that are played sequentially
 > `Major Scale = [P1, M2, M3, P4, P5, M6, M7] = [C, D, E, F, G, A, B]`

 Just like pod type, the pod list type does not change how we work with pods.
-It simply provides a mental model to think about the concepts we are working with.
+It simply provides a mental model to think about the blocks we are working with.

 ### Applications
-Given the above properties, we can easily and efficiently perform a number of useful operations on a number of musical concepts.
+Given the above properties, we can easily and efficiently perform a number of useful operations on a number of musical blocks.

 #### Transposition
 > `[C, E, G] + M2 = [D, F, A]`